-CCS is pleased to announce the guest speakers for Data Intersections 2020.
+The University of Miami Center for Computational Science invites you to Data Intersections 2020.
 Join us on Thursday, February 13, 2020 at the Newman Alumni Center 3:00-7:00 PM.
 This event is free and open to the public.
-Registration opens at 2:30 PM.

 Most of my work focuses on philosophy of science, philosophy of mathematics, and philosophy of logic.
 I have been trying to develop an empiricist view about science that is compatible with a nominalist view about mathematics and logic.
 Not an easy task, but one that has led me to explore also a number of fascinating and interrelated issues in metaphysics, epistemology and logic.